New Updates to Companies House Identity Verification Requirements

 Joshua Vowles-Dent, GTM Lead, says that “Identity checks are tightening because the UK is closing gaps that have been exploited for years – shell companies, false director details, and synthetic identities that make it easier to move value and hide accountability.
 For ACSPs, the shift is clear: identity verification can’t be treated as a one-off ‘tick box’.
 It needs to be consistent, evidence-led, and repeatable, with records that stand up to scrutiny.”

-The identity verification process is designed to be consistent, not simply the best effort.
-Companies House is clear that any business entities such as ACSPs must also meet the identity verification standard when verifying existing pscs or directors for clients.
-If organisations skip these steps, they are not compliant and at risk of regulatory financial penalties.
+The identity verification process must follow a consistent standard, not a best-effort approach.
+Companies House makes clear that business entities such as ACSPs must meet the identity verification standard when verifying existing PSCs or directors for clients.
+If organisations skip these steps or apply them inconsistently, they risk non-compliance, regulatory scrutiny, and financial penalties.

 Scope of Verification of Companies House Service